Lessons in sustainability

 A dear friend who runs a responsible tourism business often says, “places where people live sustainably are the places most worthy of preserving and visiting”.
 After all what makes a place beautiful is not just nature and wilderness, but also its people.
 And if people are in a state of harmony with the surrounds, it becomes a lesson in itself.

 For us, every journey into the wild with a Kadar honey gatherer or a Muthuvar bamboo weaver woman is a revelation.
 Every possibility of improving livelihoods within their landscape is a challenge.
-About how it is possible to tread light on the planet and live well.
+About how it is possible to tread light on the planet.

 Leave a Comment